Fertility Preservation

 What happens

-Daily hormone injections stimulate multiple follicles.
-Regular monitoring via blood tests and ultrasounds.
+Daily hormone injections stimulate multiple follicles to develop.
+Regular monitoring via blood tests and ultrasounds tracks follicle growth.

 Typical timeline